oliversun9/road-to-glory-leetcode/README.md

 * P371.
 Sum of Two Integers.
 I learned a lot from a discussion post that reviewed many different bit manipulation problems.
 I think it even covers more stuff than EPI’s chapter 2 does.
 Aug 5, 21
 * P377.
 Combination Sum IV.
 I made an array of int to store dp subproblem results, but int is not big enough sometimes.
 Unsigned int fixes it.
 Aug 7, 21
 * P404.
 Sum of Left Leaves - I used recursion, but could have used a stack for iteration.
 July 28, 2021
+* P435.
+Non-overlapping Intervals.
+My solution is asymptotically fast as the fast solutions (the sample solutions from the top percentile), nlog(n).
+Actually my solution is almost exactly the same as the sample solution that finished in 0ms (if anything, mine should be faster in theory).
+However, mine finish in around 400ms!
+I copied and pasted two very fast sample solutions (0ms and 4ms) and submitted those, but strangely they also finished in around 400ms.
+Aug 9, 21
 * P448.
 Find All Numbers Disappeared in an Array - I did it in the most straightforward way, so O(n) time and O(n) space, but the good solutions negate values at indices that appear in the array, very smart.
 July 29, 21
 * P454.
 4Sum II.
 I ‘merged’ the first two and then iterate over the last two to find quadruples, and it’s a pretty common method.
 Aug 3, 21
 * P525.
 Contiguous Array.
 I keep track of the difference between numbers 0’s and 1’s in \[0, k).
 Then find the pair with same difference that’s farthest apart, which happened to be the standard method haha.
 Aug 3, 21